 - Links to local parent support groups and forums

-What is Independent Support?
+What is Information, Advice and Support?

 This support is being provided because of the changes to SEND law that have happened nationally.
 These changes aim to give children and young people with SEN and their parents/carers a greater say in the support they receive.
 One of the biggest changes is the introduction of Education, Health and Care Plans which will be replacing Statements of SEN.

-What training do Independent Supporters receive?
+What training do our Advisers receive?